mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ### Capture Response
 ```
-[
 {
+  "biometrics": [
+    {
       "specVersion": "MDS spec version",
       "data": {
         "digitalId": "digital Id as described in this document",
         "deviceCode": "A unique code given by MOSIP after successful registration",
         "deviceServiceVersion": "Service version",
         "bioType": "Finger",
         "bioSubType": "UNKNOWN",
         "purpose": "Auth  or Registration",
         "env": "Target environment",
         "domainUri": "URI of the auth server",
         "bioValue": "Encrypted with session key and base64urlencoded biometric data",
         "transactionId": "Unique transaction id",
         "timestamp": "ISO format datetime with time zone",
         "requestedScore": "Floating point number to represent the minimum required score for the capture",
         "qualityScore": "Floating point number representing the score for the current capture"
       },
       "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)",
       "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric",
       "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
 All texts to be treated as uppercase without any spaces or hyphens",
 	  "error": {
         "errorcode": "101",
         "errorinfo": "Invalid JSON Value"
       }
     },
     {
       "specVersion" : "MDS spec version",
       "data": {
         "digitalId": "Digital Id as described in this document",
         "deviceCode": "A unique code given by MOSIP after successful registration",
         "deviceServiceVersion": "Service version",
         "bioType": "Finger",
-      "bioSubType": "LEFT",
+        "bioSubType": "Left IndexFinger",
         "purpose": "Auth  or Registration",
         "env": "target environment",
         "domainUri": "uri of the auth server",
         "bioValue": "encrypted with session key and base64urlencoded biometric data",
         "transactionId": "unique transaction id",
         "timestamp": "ISO Format date time with timezone",
 	    "requestedScore": "Floating point number to represent the minimum required score for the capture",
         "qualityScore": "Floating point number representing the score for the current capture"
       },
       "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)",
       "sessionKey": "encrypted with MOSIP public key and encoded session key biometric",
       "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
 All texts to be treated as uppercase without any spaces or hyphens",
       "error": {
         "errorcode": "101",
         "errorinfo": "Invalid JSON Value"
       }
     }
   ]
+}
 ```

 ### Accepted Values for Capture Response